omgnetwork/omgnetwork.github.io/docs/challenges.md

   })
 }
 ```

+## Challenging In-Flight Exits
+These are byzantine events on invalid in-flight exits reported by the Watcher that require action by users.

 #### `noncanonical_ife`
 Indicates an in-flight exit of a non-canonical transaction has been started.
 It should be challenged.